last revised 9/15/2013

-– Over 500 lace-related postcards, arranged and researched by publisher.
+– Over 500 lace-related postcards, arranged and researched by country, and publisher.

 – As many examples of numismatic material that I can find, including coins, medals, paper money, etc., with a lace theme.

-- The care of lace and associated items for the collector.
+2) The care of lace and associated items for the collector.
 This includes suggestions for cleaning, restoration, conservation, storage, mounting and display.

-- Lace photography: technical notes and history, including reproduction of most of the early 20th century large format portfolios of lace photographs.
+3) Lace photography, including technical notes and history, including reproduction of most of the early 20th century large format portfolios of lace photographs.

-- Organization of all the past Ebay Alerts from the LaceNews Blog into a historical price index for appraisers and collectors.
-This is a database that is about 4 times larger than the items that actually get written up for the Alerts.
+5) Organization of all the past Ebay Alerts from the LaceNews Blog into a historical price index for appraisers and collectors.

 – Information on professional and amateur educational opportunities in the textile arts with lace as a specialty.
 This includes suggestions for thesis topics.